 I met the founder of Clothing Arts, maker of Pickpocket Proof Pants (and shirts) at the Outdoor Retailer show nearly a decade ago, back when I covered travel gear all the time for a site I’ve since sold.
 At that point he had released a single product: the original cargo pants that had loads of pockets, hidden pockets, and pockets within pockets for making sure nobody could get your cash.
 I loved the pants at first sight.
 I hate carrying a bag with me if I don’t have to and these pants could hold a lot, super-safely.
 There were innovative features like zippered interior pockets and button flaps that would go over an outside pocket, making it impossible for a crafty pickpocket to get to your valuables.

-You can still get those original pants and I still have my original pair.
+You can still get those original pick pocket proof pants and I still have my first pair.
 (They’re highlighted in this article The Travel Gear I Couldn’t Kill.)
 I still wear them when I’m going somewhere dicey, especially if I”m going to be roaming around markets where I look like an easy mark.
 Here’s an old video I made on the subject in Central America.

 The original pants were kind of bulky though, made with heavy cotton, so the company eventually switched to an advanced tough but light nylon blend.